fastify/fastify-vite/README.md

 ## Meta

-Created by [Jonas Galvez](https://hire.jonasgalvez.com.br/), Open Source Maintainer and Engineering Manager at [NearForm](https://www.nearform.com).
+Created by [Jonas Galvez](https://hire.jonasgalvez.com.br/), Principal Engineer on Open Source at [NodeSource](https://www.nodesource.com).

-This project is sponsored by [NearForm](https://www.nearform.com) and maintained with the help of [David Meir-Levy](https://github.com/davidmeirlevy).
+This project is sponsored by [NodeSource](https://www.nodesource.com), [NearForm](https://www.nearform.com) and maintained with the help of [these brilliant contributors](https://github.com/fastify/fastify-vite/graphs/contributors).

 ## License